sopherapps/scdb/docs/HOW_IT_WORKS.md

 #### 3. Delete

-1. The key supplied is run through a hashfunction with modulo `number_of_items_per_index_block` and answer multiplied by 4 to get the byte offset.
+1. The key supplied is run through a hashfunction with modulo `number_of_items_per_index_block` and answer multiplied by 8 to get the byte offset.
 Let the hashed value be `hash`.
 2. Set `index_block_offset` to zero to start from the first block.
 3. The `index_address` is set to `index_block_offset + 100 + hash`.
-4. The 4-byte offset at the `index_address` offset is read.
+4. The 8-byte offset at the `index_address` offset is read.
 This is the first possible pointer to the key-value entry.
    Let's call it `key_value_offset`.
 5. If this `key_value_offset` is non-zero, it is possible that the value for that key exists.
     - retrieve the key at the given `key_value_offset`.
-(Do note that there is a 4-byte number `key_size` before the key.
-That number gives the size of the key).
         - if this key is the same as the key passed, we delete it:
-        - update the `deleted` of the key-value entry to 1
-        - zero is then inserted at `index_address` in place of the former offset
+            - zero is then inserted at `index_address` in place of the former offset and exit
     - else increment the `index_block_offset` by `net_block_size`
         - if the new `index_block_offset` is equal to or greater than the `key_values_start_point`, stop and return.
           The key does not exist.